weaviate/weaviate-io/docs/weaviate/guides-further/how-to-do-classification.md

         },
         {
           "uuid": "373d28fb-1898-313a-893b-5bc77ba061f6",
-          "summary": "I love E3 because it’s a great event showcasing what’s ahead for gaming.
-The Legend of Heroes: Trails of Cold Steel III (PS4)Release: September 24I’ve expressed my admiration for this series more than a few times, because it captures a classic-but-also-not-dated feel.
+          "summary": "I love E3 because it's a great event showcasing what's ahead for gaming.
+The Legend of Heroes: Trails of Cold Steel III (PS4)Release: September 24I've expressed my admiration for this series more than a few times, because it captures a classic-but-also-not-dated feel.
 At E3, I was able to see how Cold Steel III is shaping up by going hands-on with the beginning section of the game.
 If you choose to go in blind, Cold Steel III will feature a guide to catch you up on the previous games.
 Klei came out at E3 with a new trailer and post detailing the changes and why development is taking longer than expected.", "title": "Five RPGs You May Have Overlooked From E3", "wordCount": 361,
           "hasPopularity": [{